 Please complete at least one interesting extension to the program.
 I have listed a few examples below.
-This is also a great opportunity for earning some extra credit by including adding more features.
+This is also a great opportunity for earning some extra credit by adding any features you find interesting.

-- 1. Print out a final exam schedule ordered by course number. - 2.
+- 1. Print out a final exam schedule ordered by course name/number (ie, AFR 100 would be first, and WGST 999 would be last, if such courses are offered this semester). - 2.
 Print out a final exam schedule for each student, in alphabetical order. - 3.
 Always generate the best possible exam schedule (that is, the one with the fewest number of slots).
 The best known algorithms for this scheduling problem run in O(n!) time, where n is the number of classes.
 This is bad.
-For example, our medium file has 16 classes, and 16! \approx 21 trillion.
+For example, our medium file has 16 classes, and 16! ≈ 21 trillion.

 However, there are nice algorithms to handle small cases.
 One tactic is to try all possible orderings of the graph's nodes to see which yields the best schedule with our greedy algorithm.
 (This will in fact be the optimal solution.)
-You may find the Permutation class on the handouts page useful for this task.
+You may find the Permute class in the starter folder useful for this task.
 This iterator constructs all permutations of a vector.